What to Expect at Your First CrossFit Class in Seattle

 Minutes -15 to 0: Arrival

 You walk in 15 minutes early.
 We greet you at the front, give you a quick tour, point out the locker room, and walk you to where class meets.
-You meet the coach (might be me, might be Ravi or Manny).
-The coach already knows it is your first class.
+You meet the coach.
+Depending on the day it might be me, Ravi, AJ, or one of the rest of the crew.
+The coach already knows it is your first class, because we flag it on the roster before you arrive.

 Minutes 0 to 10: Warm-up

 Coach-led, full class.
 Squats, lunges, hinge patterns, light cardio, mobility.
-Everyone in the room is doing the same warm-up, including the people who can clean 200+ lb.
+Everyone in the room is doing the same warm-up, including the advanced lifters who are about to load a heavy bar.
 The warm-up is not a test.
 It is just blood flow plus pattern primer.

 Minutes 10 to 30: Strength block

 The coach demos a lift (back squat, deadlift, press, or whatever the day's focus is) with light weight.
 You start very light, often just an empty bar or a PVC pipe.
 The coach walks the room and cues every athlete.
+With our roughly 1-to-12 coach-to-athlete ratio, there is enough coverage that someone is watching your hips and your bar path, not just barking reps from across the room.
 The point of class one is to learn the pattern, not to lift heavy.

 Minutes 30 to 50: WOD (workout of the day)